patoman007/design-patterns/Readme.md

 - ### __Template Method Pattern__
   Define the skeleton of an algorithm in a operation, deferring some steps to subclasses.
   Lets subclasses redefine certain steps of an algorithm without changing it structure.

+- ### __Iterator Pattern__
+  It provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+- ### __Composite Pattern__
+  It allows you to compose objects into tree structures to represent part-whole hieranchies.
+Composite let clients treat individual objects and compositions of objects uniformly.

 # License